 Shore trail at Castle Ward

-A short walk that takes in the beautiful surroundings and scenery of Strangford Lough and architecture of the castle.
+A short walk or cycle that takes in the beautiful surroundings and scenery of Strangford Lough and architecture of the castle.

 An accessible route with beautiful views

 Strangford Lough is a large sea lough or inlet in County Down, Northern Ireland.
 It is separated from the Irish Sea by the Ards Peninsula.

 Strangford Lough is a large sea lough or inlet in County Down, Northern Ireland.
 It is separated from the Irish Sea by the Ards Peninsula.
 The name Strangford is derived from Old Norse: Strangr-fjërðr meaning 'strong fjord'; describing the fast-flowing narrows at its mouth.

 Follow the shore of Strangford Lough from the farmyard to Audley's Quay.